thyrlian/SonarOnDocker/README.md

 Failed Attempts:

-* [`depends_on`](https://docs.docker.com/compose/compose-file/#/dependson) will start services in dependency order, but won't wait for any service to be ready.
+* [`depends_on`](https://docs.docker.com/compose/compose-file/#/dependson) will start services in dependency order, but won't wait for the dependent service to be ready.

 * Check the database port 3306 using [wait-for-it](https://github.com/vishnubob/wait-for-it) recommended by Docker's [Controlling startup order in Compose](https://docs.docker.com/compose/startup-order/) doesn't help.
 Because the port will be available right after the database container starts, while it doesn't mean that the database connection is ready.
 Just forget about `nc -v -n -z -w1 $HOST $PORT`.